-So yes, nuts are the main ingredient, but they aren’t the star.
-Nuts provide the perfect dairy free base to this vegan hot chocolate spread or any creamy vegan dip/spread for that matter.
+Nuts are the main ingredient, but they aren’t the star.
+Nuts provide the perfect dairy-free base to this vegan hot chocolate spread or any creamy vegan dip/spread for that matter.

 Since I’m also lactose intolerant, I like using nuts instead of cream, when it makes sense.
 They’re ideal for dairy-free “cheese” recipes like Dairy Free Sun-dried Tomato and Chicken Quesadillas or thick, creamy sauces like my Creamy Dreamy Almond Butter Dressing.

 As you guys know by now, I like to provide variations for different diets and flavor preferences in case you still want to enjoy a recipe but can’t think of the appropriate swap.

 This peppermint hot chocolate spread is already vegan and dairy, so you’re covered there.
 But since none of our taste buds are the same, there’s always another option.